 In 1933 Salvador Dali had his first one-man show in New York.
 One year later he visited the U.S. for the first time supported by a loan of $500 from Pablo Picasso.
 To evade World War II, Dali chose the U.S.A. as his permanent residence in 1940.
 Salvador Dali had a series of spectacular exhibitions, among others a great retrospective at the Museum of Modern Art in New York.
 Besides creating a number of great paintings, Dali caused the attention of the media by playing the role of a surrealist clown.
 Salvador Dali made a lot of money and was contemptuously nicknamed Avida Dollars (greedy for dollars) by Andre Breton.
 Dali became the darling of the American High Society.
 Celebrities like Jack Warner or Helena Rubinstein gave him commissions for portraits.
 Salvador Dali's art works became a popular trademark and besides painting he pursued other activities, including jewelry and clothing designs for Coco Chanel, and film making with Alfred Hitchcock.

-Salvador Dali painted The "Hallucinogenic Toreador" (shown above) in 1970, following the canons of his particular interpretation of surrealist thought.
+Salvador Dali painted the "Hallucinogenic Toreador" in 1970, following the canons of his particular interpretation of surrealist thought.
 The entire scene is contained within a bullfighting ring, submerged under a barrage of red and yellow tones, alluring tentatively to the colors of the Spanish flag.
-In the upper left section we observe a representational portrait of his wife, Gala, to whom he dedicated this piece.
-Her serious, rigid expression could be interpreted as a pictorial representation of her deep seated dislike for Bullfighting.
+In the upper left section, we observe a representational portrait of his wife, Gala, to whom he dedicated this piece.
+Her serious, rigid expression could be interpreted as a pictorial representation of her deep-seated dislike for Bullfighting.
 In the bottom left section, a pattern of multicolored circles is made evident.
-This rectangular-shaped burst of colors immediately grasps the viewer’s attention and steers it down towards the visibly emerging shape of a dying bull’s head, dripping blood and saliva from its mouth
+This rectangular-shaped burst of colors immediately grasps the viewer’s attention and steers it down towards the visibly emerging shape of a dying bull’s head, dripping blood and saliva from its mouth.